 On June 28, 2007, S&P “authorized immediate large-scale negative rating actions on non-prime RMBS,” according to the government complaint.

-The transaction’s completion was contingent upon receiving top-rankings from S&P and Moody’s Investors Service (MCO), according to a prospectus dated March 28 2007.
+The transaction’s completion was contingent upon receiving top-rankings from S&P and Moody’s Investors Service (MCO:US), according to a prospectus dated March 28 2007.
 S&P said in a Feb.
 4 statement that all of its CDOs cited by the Justice Department received the same ratings from a competitor.

 The case is U.S. v.
 McGraw-Hill, 13-00779, U.S. District Court, Central District of California (Los Angeles).